mcpython4-coding/Documentation/mcpython/common/world/Dimension.md

     class Dimension extends mcpython.common.world.AbstractInterface.IDimension

-        Class holding an whole dimension
+        Class holding a whole dimension
+        Default cross-side implementation

+        variable BATCH_COUNT
-        variable BATCH_COUNT - normal, alpha; mods are free to add more
+            normal, alpha; mods are free to add more; todo: add better API

         function __init__(self, world_in, dim_id: int, name: str, gen_config=None)

-            Creates an new dimension.
-Must be send also to the World-instance
+            Creates a new dimension.
+Should be registered to the world instance.
+            Can be automated by using the appropriate function at dimension
             :param world_in: the world instance to use
             :param dim_id: the id for it
             :param name: the name for it